 - Start by cleaning, chopping, and peeling your ingredients.
 Add the kale, spinach, ginger, lemon juice, and spring water to your high-speed blender.
 Blend until space frees up in the blender.

-- Incorporate the banana, pineapple, and mango.
+- Add the banana, pineapple, and mango.
 Continue blending until the mixture becomes smooth.
-Feel free to toss in more spinach at this stage if you like.

 - Make sure to scrape the blender's sides to ensure all pieces are well-blended.
-Add extra water or ice at this point if needed.
+Add extra water or ice at this point if needed to adjust consistency.

 Andréa says